 However, this is not the case at my school.
 People simply don’t date.
 There’s “talking” and there’s being in a relationship.
+There are Indy Psychic Mediums involved, amongst many more precautions that are employed.
 It seems that people only go to the movies or out to eat together when they are officially “together.”
 There is no trial period and no such thing as being casual.
 It’s simply relationship or single.
 People created the idea of dating as a test to deem whether or not two people are compatible.
 To completely disregard the dating step isn’t a very smart thing to do, especially if an entire school adopts that mentality.

 The worst thing about it, however, is not that that mindset exists, but that if anyone doesn’t follow it and chooses to casually go on dates, they’re called anything from a cheater to a slut, particularly if it is a girl in question.

 Personally, I think dating is a fantastic idea.
 Even if you’ve known someone for a long time, being in a situation where you can have one on one time in a more-than-friends setting can tell you a lot.
 You may find out that you do have feelings for the other person, or you may find out remaining friends is the better option.
 Even if you two do decide the second option is better, dating first is much less awkward than rushing into a relationship, involving your friends, alerting the entire school, and then finding out that you two aren’t as compatible as you originally thought.